svetanguyen/svetanguyen/README.md

 I'm Sveta from Ukraine and currently working in Vietnam.
 I do Frontend development on a Shopify platform and I'm an active learner

-Skills: VUE JS / REACT / JS / HTML / CSS
+Skills: VUE JS / JS / HTML / CSS / SCSS / Liquid / Gulp

 - 🔭 I’m currently working on product subscriptions app on Shopify (VueJS)
 - 🌱 I’m currently learning VueJS and React